mvolkmann/blog/src/lua.md

 if n1 and n2 then
   sum = n1 + n2
-  print("Sum: " .. sum) -- The `..` operator performs string concatenation.
+  print("Sum: " .. sum) -- `..` operator performs string concatenation
 else
   print("An invalid number was entered.") end